Container-Based Live Fire Training Course - Module B

 The Basic Structural Firefighting Course teaches firefighters the skills and knowledge required by the demanding challenges of firefighting procedures.
 The modern approach to training includes more realistic scenarios to increase the skills of the participants.
 The course consists of theoretical sessions in the classroom, enhanced by practical “hands-on” training.
 The curriculum of the course has been developed based on several national standards within the European Union.

-The trainees, equipped with appropriate firefighting gear and appliances, will experience the following scenarios:
+Training participants, equipped with appropriate firefighting gear and appliances, will experience the following scenarios:

-- nozzle techniques;
+- nozzle techniques,

-- smoke reading and fire development;
+- smoke reading and fire development,

-- live fire observation with application of basic extinguishing techniques;
+- live fire observation with application of basic extinguishing techniques,

-- live fire attack scenario;
+- live fire attack scenario,

-- small scale flame attacks;
+- small scale flame attacks,